eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 # 3. Deploy additional remote Codewind services

-*WIP* You will now use the same keycloak to install multiple codewinds remotely.
+You will now use the same keycloak to install multiple codewinds remotely.

-Additional remote Codewind instances can be generated against the existing keycloak by re-runnning the `./cwctl --insecure install remote \` command detailed in the section [Deploy remote Codewind services]..
+Additional remote Codewind instances can be generated against the existing keycloak by re-runnning the `./cwctl --insecure install remote \` command detailed in section 2.
+[Deploy a remote Codewind services](#2.-Deploy-a-remote-Codewind-service).
 Each time you re-run the command, a new remote Codewind service is generated against the existing Keycloak service.
 You must have your own remote Codewind instance in order to generate additional remote codewind services.

-*SWAP THESE PARAGRAPHS AROUND?*
 Each user can have several remote Codewind instances allocated to them.
 This can be achieved by either:
-1. re-running the `./cwctl --insecure install remote \` command or
+1. Re-running the `./cwctl --insecure install remote \` command or
-2. assigning users through role-based acccess control.
-This is/*can be?* set up automatically using/*by?* the `cwctl` command *MORE DETAILS ARE WHERE?*
+2. Assigning users through role-based acccess control.
+This can be set up automatically using the `cwctl` command.

 # Next Steps